It can’t be denied that headphones have become a mainstay in everyone’s lives.

 It allows you to listen to music even in a busy environment.
 Also, because of the extra cushioning and precise fit on your head, they are also more comfortable!

-However, we don’t discourage you from trying QC 15 or other alternatives!
-You can test out each headphone first and find which works best for you!
+However, I don’t discourage you from trying QC 15 or other alternatives!
+You can test out each headphone first and find which works best for you.